rmorse/babel-plugin-jsx-template-vars/README.md

 It is recommended to set template vars on components that reside further down the tree and deal with those nested props directly.

-## An example showing all possible usage options
+## An example showing all currently possible options
 **TODO: move to proper documentation**

 ```jsx